preciofishbone/OmniaDocsG2/setup/properties/index.rst

 ===========================================

 1. Go to Omnia Admin.
-2. Click on Properties in the left-hand navigation.
+2. Click on "Properties" in the left-hand navigation.
 3. Add the following basic web content management properties to the tenant:

 **Page Contact**